 - Yeshiva University reserves the right to place a student on an involuntary leave of absence when the student: - a.
 Poses a direct threat to the health and safety of themselves or others.
 The University should determine whether a student warrants involuntary leave only from a student's observed conduct, actions, and statements, and not from mere knowledge or belief that the student is an individual with a disability, and - b.
-Is not able or willing to temporarily withdraw from the University.

-- This policy may not be used in lieu of previously codified student discipline procedures. - The University will maintain the confidentiality of information regarding involuntary leaves in accordance with federal, state, and local law.
+Is not able or willing to temporarily withdraw from the University. - c.
+The student demonstrates unsatisfactory academic, interpersonal, or ethical performance in the program.
+If a student meets the requirements for academic warning or academic probation, the program director can determine that the student must take a leave of absence as part of the student's remediation plan. - This policy may not be used in lieu of previously codified student discipline procedures. - The University will maintain the confidentiality of information regarding involuntary leaves in accordance with federal, state, and local law.